nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m51-internet-apps-for-ubuntu-openbox.md

 [https://www.dropbox.com/](https://www.dropbox.com/)

-In my own experience, of all cloud storage suppliers, **Dropbox** is the nicest regarding its fluently synchronization between multiple platforms.
+In my own experience, of all cloud storage suppliers, **Dropbox** is the nicest regarding its fluent synchronization between multiple platforms.
 Out of the box, it gives you 2 Gb of free space.
 With my usage of mainly documents, it is plenty enough.
 ```
 sudo apt-get install dropbox
 ```